canjs/can-component/docs/component.md

 @demo can/component/examples/paginate.html

-This demo uses a `Paginate` can.Map to assist with maintaining a paginated state:
+This demo uses a `Paginate` [can-map] to assist with maintaining a paginated state:

     var Paginate = Map.extend({
     ...